w3c/epub-specs/epub34/explainers/EPUB34-security-privacy-self-review.md

 ### 07. Do the features in your specification expose information about the underlying platform to origins?

 No. EPUB doesn't define any system information APIs.
-Scripts in books can only access what the reading app allows through standard web APIs.
+Scripts in books can only access what the Reading System allows through standard web APIs.

 Many Reading Systems disable scripting entirely or provide only a constrained subset, further limiting such exposure.

 ### 08. Does this specification allow an origin to send data to the underlying platform?

 No EPUB-specific capability.
-Any data transfer happens through normal web mechanisms that the reading app might enable.
+Any data transfer happens through normal web mechanisms.

 ### 9. Do features in this specification enable access to device sensors?